 We once prepared a (d)(4)(A) trust for a man in his early 50s who had been injured in a motorcycle accident.
 The trust sheltered his personal injury settlement that resulted from the accident.
-It came several years after the accident during which he incurred large medical costs covered by Medicaid.
+It came several years after the accident during which time he incurred large medical costs covered by Medicaid.
 Unfortunately, his family contacted us just a year or two later when the man died.
 Almost all of the trust money went to reimburse the state for the man’s medical expenses it had paid out prior to settlement of his lawsuit.
 This would not have been the case had we not set up the trust because Medicaid’s normal claim for reimbursement is only for benefits paid after age 55 or for payments for nursing home care at any age.
 Of course, when we set up the trust, we did not expect our client’s imminent death and this predated the Affordable Care Act, so private insurance was not available due to his preexisting conditions.
 In addition, Medicaid paid for the man’s personal care attendants which are not covered by private insurance in any case.
 So, it was probably the right decision to use a (d)(4)(A) trust, but with unfortunate consequences for the family.

 While the beneficiary must be under age 65 when the trust is funded, the trust retains its exempt status for the rest of her life.
 You may well ask why everyone doesn’t put some money into a (d)(4)(A) trust before age 65 just in case they need Medicaid in the future.
 The pay-back provision is not a problem if you don’t use Medicaid, so that’s not a drawback.
 The problem is that the trust does not qualify unless you are disabled when you fund it.

 The (d)(4)(A) Trust Requirements